-Remarketing is also a hugely beneficial part of this approach, with a huge network of websites participating in their display network community, meaning they will get timely reminders in unexpected places as well as on the search engine.
+Remarketing to the display network is also a hugely beneficial part of this approach with a huge number of websites participating in the network, meaning they will get timely reminders in unexpected places as well as on the search engine.

 Tracking your progress

 And of course none of the above would mean anything without the correct tracking in place.
 We’ve talked a lot about attribution and Google Tag Manager is by far the best way to track this.
 But aside from that, it’s also the best platform to track something that is trying to maintain consistency across multiple channels because it can track each and every one of them in the one place and offers you a level of customisation for the reporting on these things that you can’t get anywhere else.